magejosh/wizards-choice/docs/technical_documentation.md

 - Deck Builder
 - Status Bars
 - Settings Panel

+### Wizard's Study
+The Wizard's Study serves as the main hub for the game, providing:
+- Responsive grid layout for main action buttons
+- 90% width container with 800px max-width for optimal space utilization
+- Background customization placeholder with hover effects
+- Proper z-indexing and overflow handling
+- Mobile-responsive design with adaptive layout
+- Smooth transitions and hover effects
+- Improved typography and visual hierarchy
+- Organized action groups with clear hierarchy

 ### Deck Builder
 The deck builder provides an intuitive interface for managing spells with: